ru-ace/Flexbox.UI.NativeLibs/README.md

 * platforms and architectures will be expanded in future during porting time.

-Androids libs are useful for porting projects using [SDL2Droid-CS](https://github.com/ru-ace/SDL2Droid-CS/)
+Androids libs are useful for porting projects using proof-of-concept [SDL2-CS-Xamarin.Android](https://github.com/ru-ace/SDL2-CS-Xamarin.Android)

 Please note that libs not stripped.

 ## Why?

 * I need binaries for developing and testing projects written in C#(mono) with [SDL2-CS](https://github.com/flibitijibibo/SDL2-CS/) on different platforms.
-* I has several crosslatform linked project, so I decide to create one git submodule with all needed precompiled libraries, cause i need identical version of libs at different platforms and all projects
+* I has several crossplatform linked project, so I decide to create one git submodule with all needed precompiled libraries, cause i need identical version of libs at different platforms and all projects
 * I stuck with SDL2 version 2.0.8 - this is version could be used with Android API Level 19 (2.0.9 wants >= 26)

 ## Manual builds